skip_to_honbun

 Diversity of Channels

-• National broadcasters that serve entire countries
+• National broadcasters serving entire countries

-• Public, educational, and government access TV
+• Public, educational, and government access television services

 • Cultural, music, and arts channels

-• Sports, lifestyle, and tourism channels
+• Sports, lifestyle, and tourism programming

-• Documentary and knowledge-focused networks
+• Documentary and knowledge-oriented networks

 • Children’s and youth programming